Luck, Skill, and Patience – They all matter in financial success

 In our personal, professional, and financial lives, we must remain mindful of the impact that luck, skill, and patience have on our long-term success.
 Of these factors, skill and patience are completely within our control, and luck is completely outside of our control.
 By focusing our efforts on developing the most skill we can, and exercising prudent patience, we will place ourselves in an advantageous position to achieve long-term success.

-Action Item: Focus your efforts on building skill and exercising patience.
+Action Item: For real financial success, focus your efforts on building skill and exercising patience.
 Learn to avoid the temptation to fall into the trap of chasing the quick buck from strategies that rely on luck.